To connect with the community be sure to also check out the Facebook group

 Temperatures from 10°C to 26°C

 To be able to enjoy our trail, conditioning before the event is strongly advised.
-(We recommend 200 km of hiking in the months leading to the event).
+(We recommend 100-200 km of hiking in the months leading up to the event).
 The gear you will be packing for HIGHLANDER must be tested beforehand for full functionality.

-The climate of Lake District is maritime and extremely varied even in summer.
-The weather is generally wet and mild with mild.
-Summer temperatures can be up to 26°C however the temperatures are more likely to be between 10°C and 19°C. During the event, you will hike on different altitudes, so keep in mind that the weather changes along the altitude, meaning you can expect also 4°C on the summit with 45 mph winds.
+The climate of the Lake District is maritime and extremely varied even in summer.
+The weather is generally wet and mild.
+Summer temperatures can be up to 26°C however, the temperatures are more likely to be between 10°C and 19°C. During the event, you will hike at different altitudes, so keep in mind that the weather changes with the altitude, meaning you can also expect 4°C on the summit with strong winds.

 Temperatures from 10°C to 26°C